Below is a list of different methods that I would recommend for creating

 First, you must prepare the surface.
 It is best to work with the surface

 horizontally if possible.
-They recommend that you use a
+They recommend you first coat your surface with

 Plastic Sheets